-Bad news visits well in the dark before the dawn when a message from another time zone interrupts the sleepless scrolling of social media.
+Bad news visits well in the dark before the dawn when a message from another time zone interrupts the sleeplessness.
 It was from a name I didn’t immediately recognise:

 ‘Hi Tony, I’m not sure if you remember me but I visited you in the UK with John a few years ago.
 I just wanted you to know that John passed away Friday night.
 I thought you needed to know.’